 Suunto Race S — this premium GPS smartwatch now comes in a smaller, lighter package

-running stats on the Suunto Race
+Meet the new Suunto Race S

 Not everyone loves a chunky smartwatch, which is why many of the best smartwatches, including the Apple Watch 9 and Samsung Galaxy Watch 6, come in a variety of sizes to accommodate a wide range of users.

-Suunto, the Finnish smartwatch maker, seems to be taking a page out of the competition's book with the launch of the new Suunto Race S, a more compact and lightweight version of the brand's flagship Suunto Race GPS watch
+Suunto, the Finnish smartwatch maker, seems to be taking a page out of the competition's book with the launch of the new Suunto Race S, a more compact and lightweight version of the brand's flagship Suunto Race GPS watch.

 Suunto hasn't released an official case size for the device, but we do know that the AMOLED screen is a 1.32-inch affair compared to 1.43 inches on the original model, which is 49mm.
 This likely means that the Suunto Race S has a case size of between 40 and 42mm, which is a significant reduction.
 Despite the smaller footprint, the new model features all the same bells and whistles as its big brother.